Best CAD and CAM Software for Beginners [2021 Easy Guide]

 In many pursuits, it’s tempting to want to start with the best.
 Get what the same software Pro’s use, how can you regret it?

-The reason why that may not be the best approach is that Pros and Beginners need to solve different problems.
+The reason why that may not work is that Pros and Beginners need to solve different problems.

-Consider: many shops run the market-leading software packages because they need to exchange files with Customers and they need to be able to hire Talent that’s familiar with the software Day 1 without requiring a lot of expensive training to come up to speed.
+- Shops need to be able to hire Talent that’s familiar with the software without requiring a lot of expensive training to come up to speed.

 In either case, choosing the market leader or industry standard software for their market may make sense.
 It ensures they’re more likely to have the same software as Customers so they can share files.
 And, it ensures new hires are more likely to know the popular software they’ve chosen so less training.

-Beginners and Hobbyists shouldn’t care less about either one of those issues.
+Beginners and Hobbyists shouldn’t care about either one of those issues.

-BTW, the leading CAD software for Pros is SolidWorks, and the leading CAM software is Mastercam, though Fusion 360 is getting there fast.
+BTW, the leading CAD software for Pros is SolidWorks, and the leading CAM software is Mastercam, though Fusion 360 is moving up fast.

 Pros need the software that performs best for someone who is an expert in using the software.
 They want CAD that lets experts create precision drawings faster.
 They want CAM software that generates g-code that executes as fast as possible on their CNC machine, even if that means only experts can make the software do anything at all.
 That’s because they’re manufacturing potentially thousands of parts from one g-code program.